

 If your handset will not work in Australia, you can buy a phone here.

-There are four major mobile phone providers.
+There are three major mobile phone providers.

 DIAL 000 for police, ambulance or the fire brigade.